VTimofeenko/confluence_poster/README.md

     $ pip install confluence-poster
     ```

-2. Create the config manually ([sample available in repo](https://github.com/VTimofeenko/confluence_poster/blob/master/config.toml)) or run `confluence_poster create-config` to run a wizard
+2. Create the config manually
+([sample available in repo](https://github.com/VTimofeenko/confluence_poster/blob/master/config.toml)) or run `confluence_poster create-config` to run a configuration wizard

 ## Sample usage

+User edits the page text and keeps it in file `page1.md`.
+Two files `attachment1.docx` and `attachment2.docx` need to be attached to the page.

 Given the following files in the current directory: